dscheerens/ngx-transloco-markup/README.md

 ```

 Apart from the token, the model also specifies the next offset where the tokenization process should continue.
-Using the `BoldTextTranspiler` as example, tokenizing the string `'trans[b]loco[/b]'`, will a token at offsets 5 and 12 and where the `nextOffset` value is equal to 8 and 16 respectively.
+Using the `BoldTextTranspiler` as example, tokenizing the string `'trans[b]loco[/b]'`, will result in a token at offsets 5 and 12 and where the `nextOffset` value is equal to 8 and 16 respectively.
-For all other offsets, the `tokenize` function will return undefined.
+For all other offsets, the `tokenize` function will return `undefined`.

 One thing to note here is that tokens are typed as `unkown`.
 This is because the set of transpilers is not closed, meaning we cannot know upfront what type of tokens will be generated.